Smack My Bitch Up: Music video

 Director Jonas Åkerlund's music video for "Smack My Bitch Up" was rarely seen on television due to its controversial subject matter.
 The video, filmed entirely in first-person perspective, depicts a drug-and-alcohol-fueled night out through the eyes of a mostly-unseen character, and utilises different camera movements, through a 35 mm film camera attached to director of photography Henrik Halvarson's head, corresponding with the protagonist's altered state of mind.
 This character first showers and dresses, then drinks vodka and sniffs cocaine before going out.
 At a bar, the protagonist has several more drinks, sexually assaults multiple women, violently attacks several men, and destroys the DJ's equipment before running to the toilets to vomit and inject intravenous drugs, resulting in a shaky and disorientated vision.
 Later, at a strip club, the protagonist drinks more alcohol while watching nude dancers, and eventually breaks into and steals a car to bring one stripper home to have sex.
 Finally, after they have sex, a look in the mirror reveals the protagonist to have been a young blonde woman; as the song ends, she passes out on her bed.

+It was Åkerlund's first video outside his native Sweden, and he noted that his video for the Per Gessle song "Kix" was what Howlett showed to the band upon his invitation.
+While he first cancelled the commitment due to a lack of ideas, Åkerlund went out with a friend to party in Copenhagen, and one of the few things he remembered from the experience, kicking down a bathroom stall door to find someone already there, brought the inspiration to ask for the job back.
+The ending came simply because "it would be an unexpected twist if this crazy party person was a woman and not a man".
+The band and the label hated a rough cut and said Åkerlund was fired and did not have to keep working, but this actually motivated him to finish the video and send it to Keith Flint, which wound up getting the band's approval. Åkerlund summed up the video in that "It was supposed to be outrageous and over the top, and we considered it comedy when we watched it later."